The farmer gives away the peppers for free. "It just doesn't pay off."

 It just doesn't pay off, says Tomasz Jachacz

-The stock income not only saved some of this year's harvest.
-The farmer also decided to support the local children's home in Lublin, passing PLN 2000.
+The revenue from the action not only saved part of this year's harvest.
+Farmer decided to support the local children's home in Lublin, passing PLN 2000.

 This is a social brick from everyone who came to me – he says proudly.